How Offer Matching Works

 6b50d4f5-05d6-4b99-bb63-115d5acd2aca-0000 failed to start: Failed to run 'docker -H unix:///var/run/docker.sock pull /mybadimage/fakeimage:latest': exited with status 1; stderr='Error parsing reference: "/mybadimage/fakeimage:latest" is not a valid repository/tag

 Your application or application group definition is otherwise badly configured.
-The DC/OS UI performs some validation of Marathon application and pod definitions.
+The DC/OS web interface performs some validation of Marathon application and pod definitions.